notofonts/noto-docs/src/descriptions/NotoSansBamum.md

-Noto Sans Bamum is a unmodulated (“sans serif”) design for texts in the African _Bamum_ script.
+Noto Sans Bamum is an unmodulated (“sans serif”) design for texts in the African _Bamum_ script.
 It has multiple weights, contains 662 glyphs, and supports 661 characters from 2 Unicode blocks.